bkbarath/java-learning-from-core/src/controlstatement/readme.md

         // block of code
     }

 **if-else-if:** `if-else-if` statement contains multiple of else-if statements.
-In other way we can say it as `if-else-if` chain that create a decision tree may enter the block of code where the condition is true.
+In another way we can say it as `if-else-if` chain that create a decision tree may enter the block of code where the condition is true.

     if (condition-1) {